API documentation¶

 stack_models (boolean): Whether a models stack gets created at the end of the training.
 Stack level is 1.

-eval_metric (str): The metric to be optimized.
+eval_metric (str): The metric to be used in early stopping and to compare models.

 validation_strategy (dict): Dictionary with validation type.
 Right now train/test split and cross-validation are supported.